California Correctional Center

-California Correctional Center (CCC) is a state prison in the city of Susanville in Northern California.
-It is a minimum-security facility.
+California Correctional Center (CCC) was a state prison in the city of Susanville in Northern California.
+It was a minimum-security facility.

 Also located in Susanville is the High Desert State Prison (California) (maximum security), and nearby the Federal Correctional Institution, Herlong.
 Lassen County has a concentration of prisons, which employ half of the adult population of Susanville.
 The state facilities prisons were severely overcrowded until 2012, when legislation was passed requiring reduction in prison populations.
 Many facilities are still above design capacity, increasing risk to correction officers and inmates.

 Facilities

 CCC's missions are "to receive, house, and train minimum-custody inmates for placement into one of the institution's 18 Northern California conservation camps" and "to provide meaningful work, training, and education programs for inmates who do not meet the criteria for assignment to a conservation camp."
 It has 1100 acre including Level l ("Open dormitories without a secure perimeter") housing, Level ll ("Open dormitories with secure perimeter fences and armed coverage") housing, Level lll ("Individual cells, fenced perimeters and armed coverage") housing, and camps.
 As of Fiscal Year 2006/2007, CCC had 1,184 staff and an annual budget of $139 million.

 As of September 2007, it had a design capacity of 3,883 but a total institution population of 6,093, for an occupancy rate of 156.9 percent.
 Due to AB109, the inmate population was reduced to 2889 as of March 13, 2012.